 Kenyan Market Snapshot: April 13, 2026 — NASI dips 0.8% as profit-taking hits blue chips

 The NSE All Share Index slipped 0.8% as Safaricom and KCB led profit-taking in heavyweight counters.
-Turnover surged 22% to KES 2.4 billion amid thin liquidity.
+Turnover contracted 12% to KES 2.1 billion.

 Build this topic cluster